 Men who can be called hyper-alpha males, however, are different: the Genghis Khans, Napoleons, and Hitlers.
 Whatever good or bad they may leave in their wake, they are out of control men, virtually unconstrained by their culture, their women, or their own personal preferences.
 They’re emotionally driven to dominate all others, whether in a small tribal world or a world that spans continents, and are distinguished by being willing to kill or have others kill for them.
 They are the generators of war, the initiators of war, the warmongers.

 They don’t wear a label that says “warmonger,” but they assemble an army and/or trigger theirs to strike the first blow.
 Contemporary versions of hyper-alpha men exist on all sides of our current conflicts.
 The many proximal reasons for why people make war—what they are fighting about (e.g., land, oil, religion)—have been discussed and written about in many books.
 I summarized the main reasons elsewhere.
 (Hand 2014, 31-34) In essence, war is the result of otherwise non-warring or even laudable male inclinations, described above, being malignantly manipulated by warmongering leaders in dominator cultures.
 The percentage of hyper-alpha males in our populations is arguably very small.
 Perhaps ten percent, or even less.
 Warmongers are a tiny tail wagging the dog of civilization.
 To build that “better” future, the global community must at some point learn to identify contemporary warmongers and refuse to elevate them to positions of power, or when necessary, promptly remove them.
-They do harm by squandering resources needed to fully develop the cornerstones of a better future, described in the essay "Our Dilemma, Our Challenge."
+They do harm by squandering resources needed to fully develop the cornerstones of a "better future."
 But even more urgently, they need to be removed before they light the fires to ignite a massive, global, and potentially existential Armageddon.